 Visit the Langjokull glacier

-Located West of Iceland, the Langjokull glacier is the ultimate location to visit if you’re wanting to take the perfect photo.
-The glacier itself is a 300m long tunnel of man-made ice caves that even have a cafe present.
-It couldn’t get any icier than that!
+Located west of Iceland, the Langjokull glacier is the ultimate location to visit if you’re looking for that all important photo opportunity.
+The glacier itself is a 300 m tunnel of man-made ice caves making it the second largest glacier in Iceland.
+You can tour the area on jeeps, snowmobiles or by foot.
+Or if you prefer, you can ski!
+It even has a cafe inside – It couldn’t get any icier than that now could it!